Thomas Blamey: Middle East

-On 13 October 1939, a month after the outbreak of the Second World War, Blamey was promoted to lieutenant general, and appointed to command the 6th Division, the first formation of the new Second Australian Imperial Force, and received the AIF service number VX1.
+On 13 October 1939, a month after the outbreak of the Second World War, Blamey was promoted to lieutenant general, appointed to command the 6th Division, the first formation of the new Second Australian Imperial Force, and received the AIF service number VX1.
 Menzies limited his choice of commanders by insisting that they be selected from the Militia rather than the Permanent Military Forces (PMF), the Army's full-time, regular component.
-For brigade commanders he chose Brigadiers Arthur Allen, Leslie Morshead and Stanley Savige.
+For brigade commanders, he chose Brigadiers Arthur Allen, Leslie Morshead and Stanley Savige.
 He selected Brigadier Edmund Herring to command the 6th Division artillery, Colonel Samuel Burston for its medical services, and Lieutenant Colonels Clive Steele and Jack Stevens for its engineers and signals.
 All except Allen had previously served with him during his time commanding the 3rd Division in Melbourne.
 For his two most senior staff officers, he chose two PMF officers, Colonel Sydney Rowell as GSO1 and Lieutenant Colonel George Alan Vasey as AA&QMG.

 In February 1940, the War Cabinet decided to form a second AIF division, the 7th Division, and group the 6th and 7th Divisions together as I Corps, with Blamey as its commander.
 On Blamey's recommendation, Major General Iven Mackay was appointed to succeed him in command of the 6th Division, while Lieutenant General John Lavarack, a PMF officer, assumed command of the 7th Division.
 Blamey took Rowell with him as his corps chief of staff, and picked Major General Henry Wynter as his administrative officer.
 Blamey flew to Palestine on a Qantas flying boat in June 1940.
 He refused to allow his troops to perform police duties in Palestine, and established warm relations with the Jewish community there, becoming a frequent guest in their homes.

 As commander of the AIF, Blamey was answerable directly to the Minister of Defence, rather than to the Military Board, with a charter based on that given to Bridges in 1914.
 Part of this required that his forces remain together as cohesive units, and that no Australian forces were to be deployed or engaged without the prior consent of the Australian government.
-Blamey was not inflexible, and permitted Australian units to be detached when there was a genuine military need.
+Blamey was not inflexible and permitted Australian units to be detached when there was a genuine military need.
 Because the situation in the Middle East lurched from crisis to crisis, this resulted in his troops becoming widely scattered at times.
 When the crises had passed, however, he wanted units returned to their parent formations.
 This resulted in conflicts with British commanders.
 The first occurred in August 1940 when the British Commander in Chief Middle East Command, General Sir Archibald Wavell, and Prime Minister of the United Kingdom, Winston Churchill, ordered the 16th Infantry Brigade to move to Egypt.
 Blamey refused on the grounds that the brigade was not yet fully equipped, but eventually compromised, sending it on the understanding that it would soon be joined by the rest of the 6th Division.